 Wheel poses increase the elasticity and flexibility of the spine.
 It also loosens tight hips and allows increased amounts of oxygen into the rib cage.

 Newbie or not, expect to get your sweat on after holding these poses for 30 seconds or longer.
-To stay fresh and sweat-free, use a deodorant like Rexona Natural Deo Dry Serum Fresh Sakura — a brightening antiperspirant formulated with Motionsense™ to protect you as you move.
+To stay , use a like Rexona Natural Deo Dry Serum Fresh Sakura — a brightening antiperspirant formulated with Motionsense™ to protect you as you move.

 Since you're on the floor a lot when doing yoga, make sure to wash up well with Lifebuoy Antibacterial Body Wash Total 10.
 It has ActivSilver, an antibacterial ingredient that destroys germs from within.
 Don't forget your hair, too.
 Practicing the Shirshasana can put a bit of pressure on your scalp.
 Use Dove Hairfall Rescue+ Shampoo to strengthen your hair from the root and help keep it strong and resilient.